-Here’s what else I saw Friday night in fantasy baseball:Please, blog, may I have some more?
+Here’s what else I saw from Friday night’s action:Please, blog, may I have some more?